 Violence can be used against people or their property.

 Just like bullying, violence hurts victims and makes them feel powerless.
-This is why schools must have a plan to take steps against violence and bullying.
+This is why Quebec schools must have a plan to take steps against violence and bullying.

-Your School Must Act
+The School Must Act

 The law requires every school to have a plan that includes steps to prevent and stop bullying and violence.
 The plan must include these things:

 - a procedure for reporting cases of bullying

 - measures to make sure complaints remain confidential